ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 - **Run with Debugger**: `%run -d my_file.py`
   - This command starts the script under the debugger and places a breakpoint at the first line.
 - **Post-Mortem Debugging**: `%debug`
   - If your code crashes with an exception, run `%debug` immediately after.
-It will open the debugger at the exact point where the exception occurred, allowing you to inspect the call stack and variables.
+It will open the debugger at the exact point where the exception occurred.
 - **Automatic Debugger**: `%pdb`
-  - Run `%pdb` to toggle automatic debugger activation.
+  * Run `%pdb` to toggle automatic debugger activation.
 When ON, IPython will automatically start the debugger on any unhandled exception.

 ### Exception Verbosity (`%xmode`)
 Control the level of detail in exception tracebacks.